• Free shipping on all orders

 For the Shar-Pei, their story started in Tai Li, a village in southern China.
 How the breed started is a little unclear.
 Some people believe that they’re descended from the Chow-Chow, another Chinese breed that originated in northern China.
 Both breeds have the same purplish tongue and sense of loyalty and were depicted in artwork and pottery from the Han Dynasty.

 Bred as working dogs for peasants, they had little to do with the conflict within the royal court.
-Some people believe that some of these dogs did protect members of the royalty, but the vast majority of the breed were hunters, herders, and livestock guardians.
+Some people believe that some of these dogs did protect members of the royalty, but the vast majority of the breeds were hunters, herders, and livestock guardians.

-Due to their main focus being for farm work, these dogs were bred to be versatile.
+Due to their main focus being on farm work, these dogs were bred to be versatile.
 Their fierce loyalty to their human companions and the wariness of strangers stems from their early farming days.
 With their need to watch over their territory from predators and poachers, the Shar-Pei make great guard dogs.

 sharpei

-Image Credit: fifathesharpei, instagram
+Image Credit: fifathesharpei, Instagram

 Venture into Fighting